 - to appraise and report to the Board on the audits undertaken by the external and internal auditors, the adequacy of the disclosure of information, and the appropriateness and quality of the system of management and internal controls;

-- to review the independence of external auditors annually and to consider the appointment or re-appointment of external auditors and matters relating to the resignation or removal of the auditors and to approve the remuneration and terms of engagement of the external auditors; and
+- to review the independence of external auditors annually and to consider the appointment or re-appointment of external auditors, the level of audit and non-audit fees and matters relating to the resignation or removal of the auditors and to approve the remuneration and terms of engagement of the external auditors; and

 - to review interested person transactions, as defined in the SGX-ST's Listing Manual.

 The AC reviewed all the non-audit services provided by the external auditors and the aggregate amount of audit fees paid to them.
-For details of fees payable to the external auditors in respect of audit and non-audit services, please refer to "Note 25 of the Notes to the Financial Statements" section of this annual report.
-The AC is satisfied that the nature and extent of such services will not prejudice the independence and objectivity of the external auditors; hence has recommended the re-appointment of Messrs KPMG LLP as external auditors of the Company at the coming AGM of the Company.
+For details of fees payable to the external auditors in respect of audit and non-audit services, please refer to note 25 of the financial statements of this annual report.
+The AC is satisfied that the nature and extent of such services will not prejudice the independence and objectivity of the external auditors; hence has recommended the reappointment of KPMG LLP as external auditors of the Company at the coming AGM of the Company.

 The AC has explicit authority within the scope of its responsibilities to seek any information it requires or to investigate any matter within its terms of reference.
 The AC has adequate resources to enable it to discharge its responsibilities properly.

 The Board has put in place a confidential communication programme as endorsed by the AC.
 Employees may, in confidence, raise concerns about possible corporate improprieties in matters of financial reporting or other matters and to ensure that arrangements are in place for the independent investigations of such matters and for appropriate followup actions.
 The details of the confidential communication programme and arrangements have been made available to all employees.

 No former partner or director of the Company's existing external auditors is a member of the AC.